johanthoren/bibcal/README.md

 ![xbar bibcal plugin, on click](/screenshots/xbar_max.png)

 Use [the example plugin](/xbar/bibcal.30s.sh) or customize according to your needs.
+Make sure to save your coordinates and timezone to your configuration file first and verify that you get the expected results when running bibcal from the command line.

 ### Windows
 Windows users using [the package manager Scoop](https://scoop.sh/) can install bibcal from the [scoop-clojure bucket](https://github.com/littleli/scoop-clojure).